Celestial mechanics

-Celestial mechanics is the branch of astronomy that deals with the motions of objects in outer space.
+Celestial mechanics is the branch of astronomy that deals with the motions and gravitational interactions of objects in outer space.
 Historically, celestial mechanics applies principles of physics (classical mechanics) to astronomical objects, such as stars and planets, to produce ephemeris data.
+The computation of the motion of the bodies through orbital mechanics can be simplified by using an appropriate inertial frame of reference.
+This leads to the use of various different coordinate systems, such as the Heliocentric (Sun-centered) coordinate system.

+In a binary system of objects interacting through gravity, Newtonian mechanics can used to produce a set of orbital elements that will predict with reasonable accuracy the future position of the two bodies.
+This method demonstrates the correctness of Kepler's laws of planetary motion.
+Where one of the bodies is sufficiently massive, general relativity must be included to predict apsidal precession.
+The problem becomes more complicated when another body is added, creating a three-body problem that can not be solved exactly.
+Perturbation theory is used to find an approximate solution to this problem.

 History

-Modern analytic celestial mechanics started with Isaac Newton's Principia of 1687.
-The name "celestial mechanics" is more recent than that.
-Newton wrote that the field should be called "rational mechanics."
-The term "dynamics" came in a little later with Gottfried Leibniz, and over a century after Newton, Pierre-Simon Laplace introduced the term "celestial mechanics."
-Prior to Kepler there was little connection between exact, quantitative prediction of planetary positions, using geometrical or arithmetical techniques, and contemporary discussions of the physical causes of the planets' motion.
+Modern analytic celestial mechanics started with Isaac Newton's Principia (1687).
+The name celestial mechanics is more recent than that.
+Newton wrote that the field should be called "rational mechanics".
+The term "dynamics" came in a little later with Gottfried Leibniz, and over a century after Newton, Pierre-Simon Laplace introduced the term celestial mechanics.
+Prior to Kepler, there was little connection between exact, quantitative prediction of planetary positions, using geometrical or numerical techniques, and contemporary discussions of the physical causes of the planets' motion.

-Johannes Kepler
+Laws of planetary motion

-Johannes Kepler (1571–1630) was the first to closely integrate the predictive geometrical astronomy, which had been dominant from Ptolemy in the 2nd century to Copernicus, with physical concepts to produce a New Astronomy, Based upon Causes, or Celestial Physics in 1609.
-His work led to the modern laws of planetary orbits, which he developed using his physical principles and the planetary observations made by Tycho Brahe.
-Kepler's model greatly improved the accuracy of predictions of planetary motion, years before Isaac Newton developed his law of gravitation in 1686.
+Johannes Kepler was the first to closely integrate the predictive geometrical astronomy, which had been dominant from Ptolemy in the 2nd century to Copernicus, with physical concepts to produce a New Astronomy, Based upon Causes, or Celestial Physics in 1609.
+His work led to the laws of planetary orbits, which he developed using his physical principles and the planetary observations made by Tycho Brahe.
+Kepler's elliptical model greatly improved the accuracy of predictions of planetary motion, years before Newton developed his law of gravitation in 1686.

-Isaac Newton
+Newtonian mechanics and universal gravitation

-Isaac Newton (25 December 1642–31 March 1727) is credited with introducing the idea that the motion of objects in the heavens, such as planets, the Sun, and the Moon, and the motion of objects on the ground, like cannon balls and falling apples, could be described by the same set of physical laws.
+Isaac Newton is credited with introducing the idea that the motion of objects in the heavens, such as planets, the Sun, and the Moon, and the motion of objects on the ground, like cannon balls and falling apples, could be described by the same set of physical laws.
 In this sense he unified celestial and terrestrial dynamics.
-Using Newton's law of universal gravitation, proving Kepler's Laws for the case of a circular orbit is simple.
-Elliptical orbits involve more complex calculations, which Newton included in his Principia.
+Using his law of gravity, Newton confirmed Kepler's laws for elliptical orbits by deriving them from the gravitational two-body problem, which Newton included in his epochal Philosophiæ Naturalis Principia Mathematica in 1687.